mvelkov9/ai-document-assistant/docs/architecture-and-dataflows.md

 The system is built as a modular monolith with external integrations:

-1. Vue frontend for user interaction (component-based: AuthPanel, UploadSection, DocumentCard)
+1. Vue frontend for user interaction (Vue Router pages plus feature components such as AuthPanel, UploadSection, DocumentCard, PdfViewer, and ChatQA)
 2. FastAPI backend for API and orchestration with structured JSON logging (structlog)
 3. PostgreSQL for users, documents, Q&A records, and processing jobs (managed by Alembic migrations)
 4. MinIO for object storage of PDF files
 5. AI provider adapter with provider and fallback modes
-6. Background-task based async summary and Q&A processing with session lifecycle management
+6. Background-task based async summary and Q&A processing with persisted job records and polling
 7. Nginx reverse proxy with security headers, gzip, TLS preparation, and `/redoc` + `/docs` proxying
 8. slowapi rate limiting on authentication (5/min) and AI endpoints (10/min)